 Price: free of charge (some functions are still in beta testing, in the future only available to subscribed users)

 CoinTracking – A great way to track your crypto trades

 CoinTracking.info is another great crypto portfolio tracker.
 If some of the functions would not be accessible only to upgraded accounts (a small fee is required) we would definitely rank it as the number one choice.
 This website is especially good at tracking the performances of trades.
-There are 3 options how you can add or import your past trades.
+There are 3 options for how you can add or import your past trades.
 1# You can add each of your transactions manually.
 2# You can use CSV exchange import.
 3# You can connect your CoinTracking account to your crypto exchanges (the best choice as whenever you make a new trade it will show up in the statistics automatically).
 CoinTracking excels in the number of functions it has and offers.
-You can make a report of your balance by day, by exchange, by currency, trading fees or you can even create a tax-report.
+You can make a report of your balance by day, by exchange, by currency, trading fees or you can even create a tax report.

 Free plan: max.
 200 transactions

 Cost of the pro plan: 0,012 BTC for one year / 0,019 BTC for two years / 0.039 BTC for a lifetime

 Blackfolio – The most popular mobile portfolio tracker

 Blackfolio is with over 1 million downloads one of the most popular cryptocurrency portfolio trackers for mobile phones.
 Its interface is very intuitive and smooth.
 Not only you can track with this application over 3 000 coins from one place, but you can also create alerts for any cryptocurrency.
 Whenever the coin hits your predetermined price level, you get alerted.
 Once you enter the data about the trades you closed in the past with the information about when you bought the coins and at what price, you can monitor your profit/loss on graphs.
 One can also display balance in over 30 fiat currencies or in popular cryptocurrencies (BTC, ETH…).
 The application is available for iOS as well as Android.